Toledo, the Hidden Gem of Belize

 Experience the scenic Maya mountains and immerse in the glistening Caribbean Sea as you travel through this lesser explored area.
 Here are our top five experiences to cross off your list when visiting Toledo:

-Hokeb Ha Cave.
-Hike, swim and relax under the rushing waterfalls at Hokeb Ha.
+Hike, swim, and relax under the rushing waterfalls at Hokeb Ha.
 Enter the mystical cave from its large limestone rock entrance to the crystal blue waters.
 Archeologists estimate that Hokeb Ha was used in the Late Classic Period for ceremonial purposes due to ceramics and an altar that was discovered in the cave.

-Living Maya Experience.
 Learn about the Kekchi Maya in Big Falls village while engaging in the Living Maya Experience.
-Spend a day with a Kekchi Maya family cooking with them, tasting their flavorful meals, and listening to traditional music.
-Tour the museum to absorb the history of their culture and artifacts of this indigenous group.
+Spend a day with a Kekchi Maya family, cooking with them, tasting their flavorful meals, and listening to traditional music.
+Tour the museum to absorb the history of the culture and artifacts of this indigenous group.